mongodb/mongo-cxx-driver/docs/content/mongocxx-v3/api-abi-versioning.md

 ### Static Libraries (MSVC Only)

-The name of static libraries use the same pattern as regular (non-MSVC) static library behavior described above, but uses `static` as `<abi-version-number>` and the library output name as-if it were the basename.
+The name of static libraries use the same pattern as MSVC shared library behavior described above, but uses `static` as the `<abi-version-number>` and the library output name as-if it were the basename.

 For example, the following install prefix directory contains the expected shared _and_ static library files for a bsoncxx library (the bin directory is included to account for `.dll` files):